 Let the heart dry completely, then splatter paint over the top with a wet brush.
 Not dripping wet, but wet enough.
 (Um, you may want to practise on a scrap paper first!
 Just saying.)

-And that, my friends, is all she wrote.
+And that, my friends, is all.

-Now, tell me how the painting goes.
+Tell me how the painting goes.

 Or tell me about the first time you fell in love…